The Musketeer: Box office

 Upon release, trade publication Variety projected that the film would perform respectably in U.S. theaters, but would find more favor in international markets.
 The Los Angeles Times thought otherwise, suggesting that the film's independent producers would find it hard to break even internationally after selling the U.S. rights for a modest amount.

 The film debuted with a $10.7 million opening ahead of Two Can Play That Game; it was the number-one film in the country in the weekend before the 9/11 terror attacks.
+It was the number-one film at the box office the day of the attacks.
 In its second weekend the film made $5.3 million.
 The decrease was not necessarily due to the terror attacks, as overall box office intake was actually higher year-on-year.
 The Musketeer went on grossing $27 million in Canada and the United States.

 Internationally, The Musketeer struggled, sometimes for reasons beyond the film itself.
 In France, the country of top billed Catherine Deneuve, it opened on a modest 341 screens for a career tally of 228,037 admissions.
 In Germany, which contributed much of the film's budget, theatrical release was compromised by a falling out between distribution partners Helkon and Buena Vista, and eventually cancelled in favor of a home video premiere nearly two years after its U.S. debut.
 The film is credited with a non-domestic gross of just $7 million for a combined worldwide gross of $34 million, against its $36 million production budget.

 Nonetheless, sales of the film's rights, combined with efficient tax optimization, made The Musketeer a positive venture according to MDP, contributing $27 million to the company's revenue and helping it back in the black after several difficult years.
 Universal also called the film "a very successful acquisition".
 Xiong would work for Diamant on a few more international films after The Musketeer.